Marcelo Spínola y Maestre: Cardinalate and death

 He was created a cardinal by Pope Pius X in the consistory of 11 December 1905.
 He was made a Cardinal-Priest but with no title assigned to him.

 Spínola died at noon on 20 January 1906 in Seville.
 On 24 January 1913, his remains were transferred to a new mausoleum built in the chapel of Dolores in the same cathedral.

 Beatification

+Spínola's spiritual writings were approved by theologians on 23 March 1945.
 The cause of beatification commenced on 19 February 1956 under Pope Pius XII and began on a diocesan level in the Archdiocese of Seville.
 The Positio - which documented his life of heroic virtue - was submitted to the Congregation for the Causes of Saints in 1978.
 This culminated with the decree of heroic virtue on 24 September 1983 in which Pope John Paul II bestowed upon him the title of Venerable.

 A miracle attributed to his intercession was investigated and ratified in 1985 with documentation sent to Rome.
 John Paul II confirmed the miracle on 10 November 1986 and it led to his beatification on 29 March 1987.

 Another miracle was then under investigation in Jaén on a diocesan level from 11 April 2011 to 7 April 2013.
 The documentation must be submitted to Rome and approved prior to canonization.